nhjschulz/flashcontainer/README.md

  The Pargen
 [Developing](https://github.com/nhjschulz/flashcontainer/blob/master/Developing.md/)
-page on Github explains how to use unreleased development builds or how to setup a development environment for ParGen.
+page on Github explains how to use unreleased development builds or how to setup a development environment for Pargen.

 ## XML Definitions File